 Mastering music rights on social media: a copyright crash course for brands

-Jaclyn Petrovich
+WRITTEN BY Jaclyn Petrovich

 Music makes social media pop, right?
 Creators use music to produce engaging content, which contributes to a social media platform’s success, and gives advertisers highly-valuable inventory to market against.
 But with platforms, creators, and brands making money from engaging digital content, it only makes sense that music owners (rightsholders) want their share of the profits too, and rightly so.
 That’s where social media music licensing comes in.